Structural Insulated Panels

 Nearly identical chemically, these foams have an R-value of about 6 or 7 per inch.
 They are more expensive and somewhat less widely available than EPS.
 Their higher melting point means that recesses for wiring and boxes must be drilled or routed instead of cut with a heated tool.
 They have a perm rating of 1, making them effective vapor barriers.

-At least two manufacturers make extruded polystyrene (XPSExtruded polystyrene.
+At least three manufacturers make extruded polystyrene (XPSExtruded polystyrene.
 Highly insulating, water-resistant rigid foam insulation that is widely used above and below grade, such as on exterior walls and underneath concrete floor slabs.
 In North America, XPS is made with ozone-depleting HCFC-142b.
 XPS has higher density and R-value and lower vapor permeability than EPS rigid insulation.) panels.
 The foam is more expensive than EPS but has an R-value of 5 per inch and a perm rating of 1.
 It also has a high melting point.
-The two companies are Foard Panel of New Hampshire and Murus of Pennsylavania.
+The companies are Foard Panel of New Hampshire, Murus of Pennsylvania, and Green Mountain Panel of Vermont.

 Wheat and rice straw.
 At least one manufacturer now produces an SIP product that has a core of rice and wheat straw instead of petroleum-based foam.
 Insulating values are lower (roughly 3.2 per inch), so thicker panels will be needed to achieve a given wall R-value.
 Agriboard Industries says that panels make use of agricultural waste that would otherwise be burned.